Lynsey enjoys travelling, and is sure to have a camera and a notebook with her wherever she goes, even in her home country, Scotland.

 Glasgow Cathedral & The Necropolis

 Glasgow Cathedral is a magnificent example of historic architecture.
 It is nearly 1000 years old, yet is still standing, as an active church.
 Sermons are still held regularly, and the congregation sees it as their church.

 Tourists, on the other hand, see it as one of the oldest attractions in Glasgow.
 With free entry, the views inside the building are beautiful, particularly on a sunny day as the light shines through many of the stained glass windows.
 Definitely a bargain!

 If you have more time to spare, remember that Scotland is full of beautiful countryside to explore, as well as other bustling cities.
 Glasgow is an ideal, central location to base yourself while enjoying the country, so why not try going to nearby Edinburgh, or even a little further, towards, Aberdeen, Dundee or Inverness?
-The rail links mean there is plenty of choice to explore Scotland- enjoy!!
+The rail links mean there are plenty of choices to explore Scotland—enjoy!